sesajad/successor/MANUAL.md

 Successor is a lightweight set of tools to easily use reproducible and (somehow) immutable operating systems.
 It is made of a few shell scripts and a core C program to switch between different OS images.
 There are so many other efforts to achieve similar goals, such as [ostree](), [bootc](), [nix](), or [guix]() to name a few.
 However, Successor aims to achieve an easy-to-use interface for intermediate users, and to be as minimal as possible.

 Successor is achieving its goals by enabling the user to boot into a Docker image of the desired OS.
-Successor will also help to share folders between the root OS and the Docker image, and to switch between different images.
+Successor will also help to share folders between the OSes, and to switch between them with ease.

 ## Installation